Learn Faster, Remember Better and Improve Your Songwriting Process

 Example: learn the pattern of intervals for major scale, then you can apply it to any root…

 Example: story… humans are hardwired for stories… if you want a group of rowdy children to settle down, tell them a story.
 Strong stories have patterns, such as a beginning, middle and end.
 Children’s stories and nursery rhymes stick in our memories because of the strong rhythmic and repetitive patterns.
 The patterns in the story and the emotional drama of the story keep us interested in the plot and help us remember it.

 There is an emotional dimension to memory and learning.
 You have to care about what you’re learning, but strong emotions make stronger memories.
 Traumatic experiences are so vivid because you create them when you are under stress.
 A positive emotional connection to a new skill or new information will help your remember it.

 Example: when you are learning lyrics to a song, identify underlying emotion and tap into it just like you would tap into an emotion to write about it.
 If it’s a new song you’ve just written, mentally connect the lyrics with the emotions you used to write the song… actually feel the emotions as you work to memorize your lyrics.
 If you’re memorizing playing patterns or chord progressions, emotionally connect with the associated lyrics.

-For a different angle on emotions and songwriting, read How to Finish Your Songs about the emotional stages of songwriting, the different emotional states you move through as you start, work on and complete a song (or any large project or learning process)
+For a different angle on emotions and songwriting, read about the emotional stages of songwriting, the different emotional states you move through as you start, work on and complete a song (or any large project or learning process)

 Making It Real